openSUSE/news-o-o/_posts/2010-06-09-opensuse-build-service-1-8-and-2-0-announced.markdown

 The access control enforcement feature of OBS 1.8 allows access for projects, packages and repositories to be restricted to specified users and groups.
 This acknowledges privacy concerns of users.

 <blockquote>"The openSUSE Build Service has substantial momentum in the mobile and embedded space, specifically being used now by the MeeGo project.
 The Linux Foundation is proud to be a strong contributor to OBS, including making substantial contributions to these new releases and features.
-We look forward to working with our members on OBS-related projects.â€ </blockquote>
+We look forward to working with our members on OBS-related projects.” </blockquote>

 said Amanda McPherson, vice president marketing and developer services at the Linux Foundation.

-<blockquote>â€œThe openSUSE Build Service 2.0 release is a significant improvement for developers, it eases collaboration with the broader open source community due to supporting anonymous access.
-Developers can get their job better done with the new WebUI and the faster and more flexible OBS. â€</blockquote>
+<blockquote>“The openSUSE Build Service 2.0 release is a significant improvement for developers, it eases collaboration with the broader open source community due to supporting anonymous access.
+Developers can get their job better done with the new WebUI and the faster and more flexible OBS. ”</blockquote>

-said Michael LÃ¶ffler, chairperson of the openSUSE Board.
+said Michael Löffler, chairperson of the openSUSE Board.